free workshop: get booked out locally on july 17th →

 If the Client fails to complete the necessary pre-work 24 hours prior to the start date or requests to cancel the project, the deposit will be forfeited.
 This reflects the Provider's investment in preparing for the project.

-Fees may be assessed for rescheduling as outlined in Article Three Section (2.)(a.)
+Fees may be assessed for rescheduling as outlined in Article Three Section 3.02.

 The Client must submit all required pre-work materials at least 24 hours before the project start dates.
 Late submission may incur a rush fee of $100 per day, impacting the project's timeline.

-For websites, Client must sign up for a paid Care Plan or move the site to their own hosting.
-If Client fails to do either of these within 14 days of the launch date/end date for the project, the Provider reserves the right to remove the website from their hosting until payment is rendered.
+If Client fails to sign up for a Care Plan or move the site to their own hosting within 14 days of the launch date/end date for the project, the Provider reserves the right to remove the website from their hosting until payment is rendered.
+If the Care Plan is canceled after the three-month minimum period, all services included in the Care Plan will cease at the end of the notice period, and the Client will be responsible for arranging alternative hosting, updates, backups, and security monitoring.

 Adherence to these payment terms is essential for the project's success, allowing the Provider to allocate resources and manage the project timeline effectively.

-Invoices or fees that are not paid when due shall bear a penalty of interest at the rate: 3% per day the balance is overdue.
+Invoices or fees that are not paid when due shall bear a penalty of interest at the rate of 3% per day the balance is overdue.

 Client shall pay all costs and expenses, including without limitation, reasonable attorneys' fees incurred by us in enforcing this policy or in collecting from you any amounts due to us hereunder.